 2.4 Experimental measurements

 A series of measurements was taken before and after the bio-based solution was implemented, during the hot season.
-The parameters measured included the temperature and relative humidity of the indoor and outdoor air, as well as the temperature of surfaces (walls, ceiling), using calibrated sensors.
+The parameters measured included the ambient temperature and relative humidity of indoor and outdoor, as well as the temperature of surfaces (walls, ceiling)—inner, outer? , using calibrated sensors.
 The data was recorded every 10 minutes.
 The equipment used was:

 MSR145 S sensors for ambient temperature and relative humidity.